-Objective: To restore the favourable conservation condition of Twaite shad in the River Barrow and River Nore SAC, which is defined by the following list of attributes and targets:
+Objective: To restore the favourable conservation condition of Twaite shad in the River Barrow and River Nore SAC, which is defined by the following list of artributes and targets:

-Target 1: To ensure greater than 75% of main stem length of rivers accessible from estuary.
+Target 1: To ensure greater than 75% of main steps length of rivers accessible from estuary.

-Target 2: To ensure more than one age class present.
+Target 2: To ensure more than one age the present.